 Here's another converter you can use.
 Scroll down to select your currencies, which are alphabetically arranged.
 The Dollar is under 'United States Dollar' and the Euro is just under the 'Euro'.

 Costs of Converting Currency

 An unfavorable exchange rate is one thing.
 Conversion costs are another.
 Generally, the traveler will encounter any or all of several types of fees while converting dollars to euros and euros to dollars.
 Each of these methods has its own advantages and disadvantages.

 At the Airport - Currency exchange offices profit two extra ways - they don't give you the best available rate and they charge a hefty fee - sometimes as much as 5%.

 A dying breed with the advent of ATMs everywhere and the dominance of the Euro, but you may run across one of these.
 You put in your own currency, it whirrs around for a moment, and out pops an amount of Euros.
 It can't be called an equivalent amount since it too is subject to a fee - which may be just hidden in a less-than-generous exchange rate.

 At the ATM - Using a Debit Card

-Danger!
-You will usually get a more or less favorable base exchange rate, but on top of that you will immediately incur interest charges on most credit cards - there is no grace period on cash advances.
+You will usually get a more or less favorable base exchange rate if you use a credit card, but on top of that you will immediately incur interest charges on most credit cards - there is no grace period on cash advances.
 And, usually, the interest rate on cash advances is much higher.
 It's not unusual to have a card in your a wallet that is at a 0% introductory rate on purchases - but at a 23.99% interest rate on cash advances.